Last updated on March 18, 2026

 While there are some scarecrows you can play, like Scuttlemutt or Pili-Pala, changelings make this deck thrive.
 Cards like Unsettled Mariner and Irregular Cohort are already fine playables, but get far better when they destroy things on ETB.

 It’s natural to reach for your Panharmonicon effects, especially since we have access to all of them, from Yarok, the Desecrated, to Elesh Norn, Mother of Machines.
 But we can do better.
-It’s easy to establish a loop of infinite flickering with access to tools like Preston, the Vanisher, or Displacer Kitten, letting us destroy every permanent our opponent controls in a flurry of Halloween fun.
+It’s easy to establish a loop of infinite flickering with access to tools like Preston, the Vanisher, or Displacer Kitten, letting us destroy every permanent our opponent controls.

 #2.
 Ramos, Dragon Engine